 Object detection models have used face detection, to detect faces, emotions, or behavior of a person, which is widely used in schools for automated attendance, Banks for detection of employee faces ensuring KYC, and you unlocking your phone through face detection.
 It is also used in person detecting or counting crowds in areas like malls, shops, parks, etc.

 Object detection in retail is used very smartly keeping the manual retailing system aside and introducing automatic flow by tracking objects monitoring which item is picked by whom, having a check-in of shelf space, check-in of inventory stock, and gathering customer experience and satisfaction.

 Ball Tracking in sports

 Object detection models are used in sports like football, cricket, table tennis, etc to track and detect the movement of the ball.
-It provides coaches and analysts a deep analysis of the sports event i.e tracking of ball, and movement of players which is much more difficult and time-consuming in traditional tracking methods.
+It provides coaches and analysts with a deep analysis of the sports event i.e tracking of ball and the movement of players which is much more difficult and time-consuming in traditional tracking methods.

 Security and Surveillance